berkedilekoglu/SUMOnet/README.md

 ## Usage

-> Please follow the tutorial.ipynb
+> We will release a website for usage

 ## Author